 Inevitable Unicorn Press is here to supply you with reading products to entertain and enlighten you.

 We have several products, but our focus is primarily Canadian fantasy fiction.

 May the words stay with you!

 Together, our team hopes to provide you with quality reading material for coffee breaks and bedtime.
 Well, actually, any time you like to read.

-My fame is the Bloodgrue series that is traditionally published.
-As well, I have completed the Laret novel that is coming out this year; it is self-published.
+My fame is the Dragoman Bloodgrue series that is traditionally published.
+As well, I have completed the first draft of the Laret novel that is coming out this year; it is self-published.